 Once you start dumpster diving, you’ll discover there’s a community of other street scavengers who do the same thing and want to share their knowledge with you.
 Check out online forums for your local area for tips on the best places to go and when – just make sure you contribute information for others as well!

-What you can find on a dumpster dive varies depending on where you are and where you look, but some universally useful things you could look out for include:
+Your dumpster dive hauls will vary depending on where you are and where you look, but some universally good stuff you could look out for include:

 - TVs, DVD players, Speakers, Printers

 - Sealed food (never eat opened food found in a dumpster!)

 Be careful when dumpster diving!
 I recommend just going with foods that do not expire as this could be an easy way to pick up a stomach illness in a foreign land and lets face it, medical bills are expensive!
 If perishable products get over forty degrees you have a pretty good chance of picking up harmful bacteria and a case of the bathroom blues.